pankaj-davi/shopify-image-search-app/VISUAL_SEARCH_BLOCKS_GUIDE.md

 # Visual Search App Blocks - Setup Guide

-This Shopify app provides two ways to add visual search functionality to your theme:
+This Shopify app provides visual search functionality through App Blocks integration.

-## Option 1: Global Visual Search (Recommended for most stores)
+## App Block Integration

 **App Block:** "Visual Search"

-This automatically detects and adds visual search icons to all search input fields on your store.
+This adds a visual search button/icon that customers can use to search with images.

 ### How to use:
-1. Go to your theme editor
+1. Go to your theme editor (Online Store → Themes → Customize)
-2. Add the "Visual Search" app block to any section
+2. Add the "Visual Search" app block to desired section/location
 3. Configure the settings in the theme editor
-4. The visual search icon will automatically appear in all search fields
+4. Save and publish

 ### Settings available:
+- **Icon Style**: Choose camera, search, or custom icon
 - **Icon Appearance**: Colors, style, size
-- **Icon Position**: Left/right side, offset distance
+- **Placement**: Position and spacing options
 - **Button Colors**: Primary and hover colors
 - **Advanced Settings**: Animations, file size limits
 - **Search Field Targeting**: Choose which fields to target